MintLily/VRChat-TeleporterVR/README.md

 ### v4.0.0
 * Initial Release for MelonLoader

+# Partial Code Alert
+This Mod contains code from a project that is closed-source.
+This will remain private by choice of the Author of this mod (Lily)

 ## Stay Updated
 Stay update to date with all my mods by joining my [discord server](https://discord.gg/qkycuAMUGS) today.